 She is a moderator for my new Facebook pressure cooker group, The Electric Pressure Cooker Group, and we’ve teamed up on other popular recipes, Pressure Cooker Chicken Parmesan Meatballs in a Creamy Ranch Sauce and Pressure Cooker Stuffed Green Pepper Casserole.

-Making Pressure Cooker Turkey Meatballs – Thanksgiving Meatballs
+Making Pressure Cooker (Instant Pot) Turkey Meatballs – Thanksgiving Meatballs

 Genene used her homemade cornbread stuffing, but I went the easy route and just bought some cornbread stuffing mix at the grocery store.
 The stuffing mix has plenty of spices, so I just added parsley, salt and pepper to the meatballs.